onsi/ginkgo/docs/MIGRATING_TO_V2.md

 Specs can now be labelled with the `Serial` decoration.
 Specs labelled as `Serial` will never run in parallel with other specs.
 Instead, Ginkgo will run them on a single test process _after_ all the parallel tests have finished running.

 #### Ordered Decoration
 Spec containers (i.e. `Describe` and `Context` blocks) can now be labelled with the `Ordered` decoration.
 Specs within `Ordered` containers will always run in the order they appear and will never be randomized.
 In addition, when running in parallel, specs in an `Ordered` containers will always run on the same process to ensure spec order is preserved.
-When a spec in an `Ordered` container fails, all subsquent specs in the container are skipped.
+When a spec in an `Ordered` container fails, all subsequent specs in the container are skipped.

 `Ordered` containers also support `BeforeAll` and `AfterAll` setup nodes.
 These nodes will run just once - the `BeforeAll` will run before any ordered tests in the container run; the `AfterAll` will run after all the ordered tests in the container are finished.